St Andrew's Church, Totteridge: History

-In 1908 the church was panelled with oak.
+the former stables of the Poynter's Grove being demolished by developers at that time nearby.
 In 1952 the tower was rebuilt and two piers were introduced at the west end of the church to support the weight.
 The galleries and associated woodwork there were removed.

 The lychgate to the churchyard dates from 1930; it was designed by Sir Charles Nicholson and erected in memory of Lady Barrett of Totteridge Park.

 The graveyard contains an ancient yew tree thought to be 2000 years old, and if so, the oldest tree in London.
 It is one of the Great Trees of London.

-The church has been a grade II listed building since 1950.
+The church has been a Grade II listed building since 1950.